solidi/learning-notes/interviews/punch-list.md

 - Lead team by working through architecture design docs called DEPs.
 - Shepherded an highly effective engineer from another department and then converted.
 - Work through IDPs (individual development plans) for high performers.
+- Transitioned skilled QA to a different team.

 ## 2020
 - Reviewed and improved environment through measuring accelerate metrics.